 - Those employed by a restaurant and serve foreign customers at the restaurant while also serving as interpreters (This also includes serving Japanese customers).

 *Doing work that solely involves washing dishes in the kitchen or cleaning is not permitted.

 - Those providing customer service and sales work for foreign customers at retail stores, in addition to stocking and product planning, etc., while also serving as interpreters (This also includes customer service and sales work for Japanese customers).

 *Doing work that solely involves putting products out on display or cleaning the store is not permitted.

-- Working at a hotel or Japanese inn (ryokan): creating and/or updating pages for the website in foreign languages, doing translation work for foreign customers, and managing foreign bell staff or doormen who provide customer service (as well as engaging with Japanese customers).
+- Those working at a hotel or Japanese inn (ryokan): creating and/or updating pages for the website in foreign languages, doing translation work for foreign customers, and managing foreign bell staff or doormen who provide customer service (This also includes serving Japanese customers).

-*Doing work that solely involves cleaning the rooms is not permitted.
+*Doing work that solely involves cleaning the guest rooms is not permitted.

 - This system applies only to foreign nationals who graduated from four-year Japanese universities or from Japanese graduate schools.
 It does not apply to graduates of junior colleges or vocational schools.

 - Foreign nationals must have passed the Japanese Language Proficiency Test (JLPT) N1 or scored above 480 on the Business Japanese Test (BJT).